 Adult hobo spiders are smaller than brown recluses with shorter legs and are trap spiders, rather than hunters.
-And finally, they’re not as timid around humans, so if it doesn’t run, it probably isn’t a brown recluse.
+Finally, they’re not as timid around humans, so if it doesn’t run, it probably isn’t a brown recluse.

 Getting Rid of Brown Recluse Spiders

-When you discover or suspect brown recluses, it’s best to do a clean sweep and eliminate any dens before they have a chance to multiply.
+When you discover or suspect brown recluses, it’s best to do a clean sweep and eliminate any dens before they have a chance to multiply further.